 Yes.
 During the first four weeks of the seminar, participate in at least ten discussions.
 Watch the videos, respond to posts and consistently post your own work.
 If you don’t think the Seminar is worth more than what you invested, drop me a note at email@example.com by the end of that first month and I’ll give you a full refund.

-Yes, the video content and discussion community will be available for 12 weeks after the session ends.
+Yes, the video content and discussion community will be available for 12 weeks after the last lesson is published.
 Also, the videos are easily downloadable so you can view them at any time in the future.
 After a total of 24 weeks, the Slack room will be shut down.

-We will skip the weeks of Thanksgiving and Christmas.
+We will skip the weeks of Thanksgiving and Christmas if your session of TPS happens to coincide with either of those.
 You are welcome to engage in the Slack room during these weeks but lessons will not be released.

 Yes.
 Once you register, you will receive an email with an invite link to the TPS Slack room.
-From there on out, you will not get updates via email.
+From there on out, you can NOT count on updates via email.
 All discussion and notifications will take place in Slack.

 Yes, you can fully participate from your phone or tablet.
 In order to minimize the dropout rate that is common to online learning experiences, I have taken pains to make the seminar easy to access and participate in from anywhere on any device.

 Naturally, it’s fine for you to share what you learn (e.g., breakthroughs, insights, concepts) with your team.

 But if you want your team members to view the videos or to see the discussion threads in Slack, I would request that they sign up and participate in the seminar.